2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 13. Jameis Winston (Tampa Bay)

-Atlanta Falcons quarterback Matt Ryan and his team had a disappointing 2015 season in which they started 5-0 and fell to 8-8.
-That dropped Ryan's fantasy stock quite a bit before the 2016 season, when players could have picked him in the later rounds.
+Atlanta Falcons quarterback Matt Ryan and his team had a disappointing 2015 season, during which they started 5-0 and fell to 8-8.
+That dropped Ryan's fantasy stock quite a bit before the 2016 campaign, when players could have picked him in the later rounds.

-If you were patient enough to wait for a quarterback that long and happened to take Ryan, then you were rewarded as he won the NFL MVP thanks to 38 touchdown passes and 4,944 passing yards.
+If you were patient enough to wait for a quarterback that long and happened to take Ryan, then you were rewarded, as he won the NFL MVP thanks to 38 touchdown passes and 4,944 passing yards.

 Even though some excellent quarterback options will go early, consider picking one in the later rounds.

-Foe example, you can probably get Oakland Raiders signal-caller Derek Carr in the eighth or ninth round in a 12-team league, perhaps even a bit later.
+Foe example, you could probably get Oakland Raiders signal-caller Derek Carr in the eighth or ninth round in a 12-team league, perhaps even a bit later.
 That's a great value for a player who may be leading one of the best offenses in football this year.

 Running Back